Political Parties, Elections and Referendums Act 2000: Expenditure

-The Act places strict limits on the amount each party may spend in the run-up to the election (how that time period is defined depends on the type of election).
+The act places strict limits on the amount each party may spend in the campaign period for the election or referendum.

 As of 2024, the limit for elections to the UK Parliament in Westminster stands at £54,010 per constituency contested; this would reach a maximum of £34.13 million for parties contesting all 632 seats in Great Britain.
-This spending limit applies within 365 days of a General Election.
-These spending limits were last increased in November 2023.
+This spending limit applies within 365 days of a general election.
+These spending limits were last increased in November 2023 by the Representation of the People (Variation of Election Expenses, Expenditure Limits and Donation etc. Thresholds) Order 2023 (SI 2023/1235).

-The amount permitted to be spent by third-parties during Parliamentary elections to support or oppose candidates was increased from the previous limit of £5 (which had been held to be an impermissible restriction on freedom of expression by the European Convention on Human Rights in the case of Bowman v United Kingdom) to £500.
+The amount permitted to be spent by third-parties during parliamentary elections to support or oppose candidates was increased from the previous limit of £5 (which had been held to be an impermissible restriction on freedom of expression by the European Convention on Human Rights in the case of Bowman v United Kingdom) to £500.

 Referendums

-The Act provides a basic framework to the running of all future referendums that are to be held under the jurisdiction of the Electoral Commission in pursuance of any provision made by a subsequent Act of Parliament in the following areas:
+The act provides a basic framework to the running of all future referendums that are to be held under the jurisdiction of the Electoral Commission in pursuance of any provision made by a subsequent act of Parliament in the following areas: